WANE-TV: History

 After the launch of UPN on January 16, 1995, Fox affiliate WFFT (channel 55) began a secondary affiliation with the fledgling network.
 The network's programming eventually moved to WANE-TV full-time in 2003 after it launched a new digital subchannel.
 WANE-DT2 also featured repeats of newscasts seen on the main channel as well as Indiana University-Purdue University Fort Wayne basketball games.
 In September 2006, UPN programming was dropped after the network merged with The WB (seen locally on WPTA-operated cable-only outlet "WBFW") to form The CW.

 On September 15, 2008, WANE announced LIN TV, Time Warner Cable and Bright House Networks had not been able to reach an agreement to renew carriage of WANE and other LIN-owned stations on the two cable providers due to a dispute over compensation for the stations' carriage.
 The company reached agreements with all television service providers in the Fort Wayne area, except for TWC and Bright House.
 The contract with those providers expired on October 2, 2008.
 At 12:35 a.m. on October 3, the LIN-owned stations were removed from TWC and Bright House systems nationwide.
 It would not be until October 29 when WANE-TV was restored to Time Warner Cable in Northwest Ohio.
 However, it did not reappear on Bright House Networks systems in Grant County, Indiana.
 Bright House viewers in Grant County now only have WTTV from Indianapolis as their CBS affiliate.

 On March 21, 2014, Media General announced that it would purchase LIN Media and its stations, including WANE-TV, in a $1.6 billion merger.
 The merger was completed on December 19.

 Shortly thereafter, after an aborted merger plan with Meredith Corporation, Media General announced on January 27, 2016, that it was being acquired by Nexstar Broadcasting Group with the new company named "Nexstar Media Group".
 As Nexstar already owned WFFT, FCC regulations required the combined company to sell one of the stations to another company.
 Nexstar announced on June 13, 2016, that it would keep WANE and sell WFFT-TV as well as four other stations (including now-former sister stations WLFI-TV in Lafayette and WTHI-TV in Terre Haute) to Heartland Media, through its USA Television MidAmerica Holdings joint venture with MSouth Equity Partners, for $115 million.

-On or around October 4, 2018, WANE-TV incorporated the CBS eye with the "15" and updated the logo.
-In addition, the station also retired the "NewsChannel 15" moniker after 26 years (during its LIN Media and Media General ownership) and rebranded to "WANE 15".
+In October 2018, WANE-TV incorporated the CBS eye with the "15" and redesigned its company logo.
+Additionally, the station also retired the "NewsChannel 15" moniker after 26 years (during its LIN Media and Media General ownership) and rebranded to "WANE 15".